IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 # Should you start using &lt;template&gt; tag components today?

 <!--
-- If you can live with tooling not being complete, rough edges -> yes
+- If you can live with caveats mentioned before and bumping into rough edges -> yes
 - Otherwise okay to hold off until recommended
   - At least you know it's coming now, and why
-- Personally: I'm super productive with template tags/TypeScript/Glint and it's my go-to choice when starting new apps -->
+- Personally: I'm super productive with template tags/TypeScript/Glint and it's my go-to choice when starting new apps
+- excited to see template tags getting on the road to officially recommended -->

 ---